namelesscorp/tvault-core/lib/README.md

 ## Description

-The `lib` package contains core cryptographic utilities and shared functionality used across the tvault-core project.
+The `lib` package contains core utilities and common components used throughout the tvault-core project.
-It provides essential cryptographic primitives that serve as building blocks for the secure storage and retrieval of sensitive data.
+This package serves as a foundation for building secure and reliable applications for storing and processing sensitive data.

 ## Key Features